krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_09_Core_Command_Module_01.md

 The output seen is much cleaner and easier to read than using the `-v` flag.

-> Note that when you use `register`, it's creating a new variable and storing the JSON return data from the module into the variable name defined.
+> Note: When you use `register`, it's creating a new variable and storing the JSON return data from the module into the variable name defined.
 In this case, it's `config_data`.

 ##### Step 7